appgate/terraform-provider-appgatesdp/website/docs/r/ldap_certificate_identity_provider.markdown

 * `certificate_user_attribute`: (Optional) The LDAP attribute to compare the Client certificate's Subject Alternative Name.
 * `certificate_attribute`: (Optional) The LDAP attribute to compare the Client certificate binary.
 Leave it null to skip this comparison.
 * `skip_x509_external_checks`: (Optional) By default, Controller contacts the endpoints on the certificate extensions in order to verify revocation status and pull the intermediate CA certificates.
 Set this flag in order to skip them.
+* `certificate_priorities`: (Optional) Client will order the available certificates according to the given priority list.

 ### hostnames